Marriage (Same Sex Couples) Act 2013: Second reading

 The Bill passed its Second Reading in the House of Lords on 3 and 4 June 2013, after a vote of 390 (72%) votes to 148 (28%) rejected a wrecking amendment that would have denied it a second reading.
-The bill was supported (and the amendment rejected) by a majority from every party having representation in the House.
+The bill was supported (and the amendment rejected) by a majority from nearly every party having representation in the House.

 The House of Lords – whose members at the time averaged an age of 69 – primarily acts as a reviewing chamber, and the second reading is often in effect about the principles of a bill.
 The bill was therefore expected to be faced with a difficult hurdle, including strong, vocal opposition.
 A rarely used "wrecking" motion was tabled by Lord Dear, to effectively reject the bill in full, in place of its second reading.

 Speakers opposed to the bill described it as a breach of tradition, undemocratic, against religion, and ill thought out.
 Supporters of the bill included peers who were themselves in long-term same-sex relationships (Lord Alli, Baroness Barker, Lord Black of Brentwood, Lord Smith of Finsbury), and a fourth whose daughter was in a same-sex relationship, as well as heterosexual peers such as Lord Jenkin who had been supportive of gay rights for decades.
 Nine of the 14 Anglican bishops attending voted for the amendment and five abstained.

 The final vote of almost 3–1 against the amendment, and in favour of the bill as it stood, was described by media and other observers as "very remarkable", "crush[ing]" and "overwhelming".